Who are the DNSPs in Australia? Explained

 • Speak with the last person to pay the bill.

 If the responsibility for paying the power bill has just been passed on to you, you’ll ask the last person to manage it to fill you in on what you need to know.
-To get the bill transferred into your name, you’ll need more information than simply the name of the energy provider, which requires updating your bank information and entering your email address.
+To get the bill transferred into your name, you’ll need more than just the name of the energy provider; you’ll also need to update your bank information and enter your email address.

-And if you recently moved into a new home and are unsure of your overall energy situation, it may be worthwhile to speak with your landlord or real estate agent, who can advise you on what to do.
+And if you recently moved into a new home and are unsure about your overall energy situation, it may be worthwhile to speak with your landlord or real estate agent, who can advise you on the next steps.

 Why is it important to know my distributor?